 If you have an eye injury or trauma (like something hitting your eye), it’s important to see an eye doctor to check for early signs of retinal detachment

-Seeing a few small dark spots or squiggly lines in your vision (floaters) is normal — but if you suddenly see a lot more floaters than usual, it’s important to get your eyes checked right away
+Seeing a few floaters (small dark spots or squiggly lines) in your vision is normal — but if you suddenly see a lot more floaters than usual, it’s important to get your eyes checked right away

 How will my eye doctor check for retinal detachment?

 If you see any warning signs of a retinal detachment, your eye doctor can check your eyes with a dilated eye exam.
-The exam is simple and painless — your doctor will give you some eye drops to dilate (widen) your pupil and then look at your retina at the back of your eye.
+Your doctor will give you some eye drops to dilate (widen) your pupil and then look at your retina at the back of your eye.

 If your eye doctor still needs more information after a dilated eye exam, you may get an ultrasound or an optical coherence tomography (OCT) scan of your eye.
 Both of these tests are painless and can help your eye doctor see the exact position of your retina.